Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-aspnet/gt_full-stack-task-case-07.en.md

 folder: guides/tasks/
 lang: en
 autotranslated: true
-hash: 636b6c0c422de1c913359c6ad63f86b2146983a6fb4399a592a35539e913ca30
+hash: ecd8d84d378616c2be457b6d9711dcc6b87f2d90a64e5250a3b92ea4f48460d5
 ---

 ## Job

-In the framework of the practical part of the course you will have developed end-to-end example: application "project Management Tasks" (module IP for project management).
+In the framework of the practical part of the course you will have developed end-to-end example: application `Управление projects Задачи` (module IC for project management).

 The first part of the practical exercises will be devoted to the development of basic technologies, such as C#, databases, client technology, etc., the second part will include a study of the possibilities of the platform Flexberry to efficiently create applications.